Chapter 1: Reunions

 Cynthia rose an eyebrow, startled.
 That was just imposible.
 "You say gay... but gay as a happy person, or gay as... gay?"

 Evidently, when she was off-duty, the formal vocabulary disappeared from her mouth.
 Or it was just the surprise that lead her to that kind of statement.
-Matt had always been a terrible skirt-chaser, and she knew he acted as some girl's gay friend -or tried to-, but she never thought he would get that far.
+Matt had always been a terrible skirt-chaser, and she knew he acted as some girl's gay friend -or tried to- to gain her trust, but she never thought he would get that far.

 "Gay as the latter one", Elian teased her, playing with his wife's hair.